 “As a person of faith, as a follower of Jesus, I believe that talking to God can heal a lot of things, so we got our creative people behind this,” said the Rev. Deron Spoo, whose church, founded in 1897, occupies a sprawling downtown campus.

-Up a short stairway by the congregation’s main worship area, the museum-like exhibit features historical notes, photos and newspaper clippings, along with suggested prayers.
+Up a short stairway by the congregation’s main worship area, the exhibit features historical notes, photos and newspaper clippings, along with suggested prayers.

 Guests take seats on maroon-cushioned benches as they pause and bow their heads.